myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-31T12:53:00.337Z
 >
 > This is a feature of deck.blue that I can't tell you how many times I have mentioned it.
 I really like it.
 Besides we are using the official API to realize it!

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-31T12:45:50.954Z
->
-> You can upload and play your GIFs in deck.blue.
-Look at this GIF in deck.blue

----
 <!-- MY-BSKY_TIMELINE:END -->